jessedoyle/port/README.md

 Here's a few steps that will setup a new deployment:

+1. Execute `bundle install` to install dependencies.
-1. Create the database: `rake db:create`.
+2. Migrate the database: `rake db:migrate`.
-2. Create an admin account: `rake admin:create[email,password]`.
+3. Create an admin account: `rake admin:create[email,password]`.
-3. Copy your static `html` files to the `app/views/static` directory.
+4. Copy your static `html` files to the `app/views/static` directory.
-4. Visit `/dashboard` and login using the newly created admin account to update the pages in the database, or call `rake pages:scan`.
+5. Visit `/dashboard` and login using the newly created admin account to update the pages in the database, or call `rake pages:scan`.
 By default, the main `index.html` file will be publicly viewable.
-5. Presto!
+6. Presto!
 You should be able to reach any publicly viewable pages from theor traditional urls.

 ### Dashboard